When you plan a trip, you might be wonder, “Should I buy travel insurance? Is it worth the cost?”

 Policies tend to vary in regards to domestic and international coverage, as well as coverage for single or multiple trips.
 Further, every plan doesn’t offer the same exact benefits, so it’s best to do your research to see which plan offers you the best combination of benefits for each trip you go on.

-It doesn’t matter if you’re going on a business trip, a family vacation with the kids, grandkids or just by yourself.
-Everyone should buy travel insurance because no one knows what unforeseen events could take place.
+It doesn’t matter if you’re going on a business trip, a family vacation with the kids, grandkids, or just by yourself.
+Everyone should buy travel insurance because unforeseen events could take place.

 These facts about travel insurance prove that many travelers have to deal with unexpected events both before and during a trip.
 Why take the chance of not being prepared, especially when other people who have done the same are happy they did?